 In warm climates an outdoor swimming pool or spa can easily be used throughout the year.
 In cold climates it is possible to keep your pool or spa open through the winter, but you will spend a lot of money heating the water.
 Most pool owners in cooler climates close down their pool at the end of the summer or beginning of the fall and open it up again in late spring or early summer.
 The timing of the winter shutdown and summer startup is determined by the local climate.

 Some pool owners opt to hire a professional pool or spa maintenance company to shutdown and startup their pool.
 Others do these tasks themselves and save some money along the way.
-Information on pool and spa shutdown and start up can be found at the following website:

 Generally speaking, you will have to clean or backwash your filter at least once every three to four months.
 (For more detail on when and how to backwash, refer to your owners’ manual.)